 We will know from experience that by pushing through those unpleasant feelings, we get to a point of understanding.
 Frustration is simply a part of the process.

-3. We recognize not everyone learns the same way.
+3. We recognize not everyone learns the same way when we learn something new.

 There are a lot of books with diagrams that show how to crochet, but they made no sense to me.
 I needed to see someone doing it.
 I found it difficult to learn from just the diagrams, but after watching the videos of people crocheting, the diagrams began to make sense.